ANDigital/and-microservices-course/README.md

 Please go to the [sign up link](https://and-course-sandbox.signin.aws.amazon.com/console) with the credentials provided.

-## Docker Hub and Docker Cloud
+## Docker Hub

-We will be using Docker so we need to have a Docker ID, please set up one [here](https://hub.docker.com/) and use it to check if you can log into the following:
+We will be using Docker so we need to have a Docker ID, please set up one [here](https://hub.docker.com/) and then:

-### Docker Hub

 1. Create an [organisation](https://hub.docker.com/organizations/) and add your team members to it
 2. Create a [repository](https://hub.docker.com/add/repository/) for that organisation and leave it as *public* for now

-### Docker Cloud
+## Docker Swarm

-1. Go to [Docker Cloud](https://cloud.docker.com/) and select your organisation from the top right corner
-2. Enable *Swarm mode* toggle
-3. Click the big *+* button and select *Swarm*
-4. Give it a name (e.g. *my-swarm-cluster*)
-5. Select AWS as the Provider and follow the instruction to connect it to Docker Cloud.
-6. Once connected, select *Stable* from the dropdown menu
-7. Select *eu-west-1* as your region (for example)
-8. Press **Create** and give it time.
+We will be using Docker Swarm for our orchestration layer (similar to Amazon ECS, Kubernetes, Rancher etc.)

+Here is a list of steps to configure it inside the AWS account:

+1. Once logged into AWS, open the following link: https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=my-stack&templateURL=https://editions-us-east-1.s3.amazonaws.com/aws/stable/Docker-no-vpc.tmpl
+2. Click Next and rename the stack to your teams' name.
+3. Set the following parameters:
+    * Number of Swarm managers: 1
+    * Number of Swarm worker nodes: 1
+    * Which SSH key to use: docker-swarm (please find this SSH key in [keys/docker-swarm.pem](keys/docker-swarm.pem))
+    * Swarm manager instance type: t2.medium
+    * Agent worker instance type: t2.medium
+    * VPC: default (vpc-74327812)
+    * VPC CIDR block: 172.31.0.0/16
+    * Public subnet 1 to 3: select all 3 defined subnets
+4. Click Next to get to the final screen and tick *I acknowledge that AWS CloudFormation might create IAM resources.*
+5. Wait for the stack to become ready, look at the Outputs tab and save the value of *DefaultDNSTarget* (this is going to be our load balancer that we will access).

 ## DataDog

 [Sign up for a free trial](https://app.datadoghq.com/signup/) and obtain your API key.
 Save it someplace safe.

-We will use DataDog for both monitoring and aggregated logging.
+We will use DataDog for monitoring.

-## Alternative - Heroku

-[Sign up to a free account](https://id.heroku.com/signup/login) to get started, create a team and give the relevant people access to it.

-Then connect your Heroku app with your GitHub account for the given repository.

-We'll look at build packs and Procfiles later on :)